 The Soil Moisture_cci project is part of the ESA Programme on Global Monitoring of Essential Climate Variables (ECV), better known as the Climate Change Initiative (CCI), initiated in 2010 and producing an updated soil moisture product every year.
-The Soil moisture_cci product has contributed to hundreds of hydrological and climatological studies worldwide, as well as the annual BAMS "State of the Climate" reports.
+The ESA CCI Soil Moisture product has contributed to hundreds of hydrological and climatological studies worldwide, as well as the annual BAMS "State of the Climate" reports.

-- Annually algorithmically updated global climate data record of soil moisture spanning over more than 40 years.
+- Annually algorithmically updated global climate data record of soil moisture spanning over 40 years.

-- 3 separate soil moisture products derived from active, passive and combined (active + passive) sensors.
+- 3 separate soil moisture products derived from active, passive and combined (active + passive).

-The dataset ingests soil moisture datasets derived from the sensors listed in the figure above.
-In particular, the following datasets are used (at ESA CCI SM v04.x):
+The dataset ingests soil moisture datasets derived from the sensors listed in the figures below.
+In particular, the following datasets are used (at ESA CCI SM v08.1):

-- ASCAT-A and -B data are generated through the HSAF soil moisture project, which can be accessed on the EUMETSAT HSAF soil moisture website.
+- ASCAT-A, -B and -C data are generated through the HSAF soil moisture project which can be accessed on the EUMETSAT HSAF soil moisture website.
 At v08.1, version H119/120 of the data record is ingested.

 - ERS data is processed by the Microwave Remote Sensing Group at TU Wien.

-- All passive datasets are processed using the LPRM algorithms, designed and implemented by Vandersat.
+- All passive datasets are processed using the LPRMv7 algorithm, designed and implemented by Planet.